bikeindex/bike_index/README.markdown

 # ![BIKE INDEX](https://github.com/bikeindex/bike_index/blob/master/bike_index.png?raw=true) This is the [Bike Index](https://www.bikeindex.org) [![Build Status](https://secure.travis-ci.org/bikeindex/bike_index.png)](http://travis-ci.org/bikeindex/bike_index)

-The Bike Index is a national bike registry that fights theft by working with shops and advocacy organizations to register bikes for free quickly and easily.
+The Bike Index: bicycle registration that works: online, powerful, free.

 Registering a bike only takes a few minutes and gives cyclists a permanent record linked to their identity that proves ownership in the case of a theft.